3dcitydb/3dcitydb-docs/source/3dcitydb/docker.rst

     docker rm -f -v citydbTemp

-We have now created a 3DCityDB image that contains data that can e.g. be pushed to a Docker registry or exported ar TAR.
+We have now created a 3DCityDB image that contains data that can e.g. be pushed to a Docker registry or exported as TAR.
 When creating containers from this image, it is not required to specify any configuration parameter as you usually would, when creating a fresh 3DCityDB container.